zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

 This completes the lab setup.
 At this point, you know how to create an APEX Workspace and you are ready to start building amazing apps, fast.

-You may now proceed to the [next lab](?lab=lab-2-create-app-spreadsheet).
+You may now *proceed to the [next lab](?lab=lab-2-create-app-spreadsheet)*.

 ## **Acknowledgements**

- - **Author/Contributors** -  David Peake, Consulting Member of Technical Staff
+ - **Author/Contributors** -  David Peake, Consulting Member of Technical Staff | Arabella Yao, Product Manager Intern, Database Mangement, June 2020
  - **Last Updated By/Date** - Tom McGinn, Database Cloud Services, Product Management, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.